nrfconnect/sdk-nrf/doc/nrf/gs_updating.rst

 =================

 The |nRFVSC| lets you update the associated |NCS| repositories within the :guilabel:`Source Control View`.
-For detailed instructions, see the `West integration`_ section of the extension's documentation.
+For detailed instructions, see the `west module management`_ page in the extension's documentation.

 Updating in Toolchain Manager
 =============================